NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 > **TIP**: You can learn about how this is possible by reading more about [how NativeScript works](http://developer.telerik.com/featured/nativescript-works/).

 To see livesync in action let’s make a small update to your app.
-Open your project’s `app/app.component.ts` file in your text editor of choice and change `<label text='hello world'></label>` to `<label text='hello NativeScript'></label>`.
+Open your project’s `app/app.component.ts` file in your text editor of choice and change `<Label text='hello world'></Label>` to `<Label text='hello NativeScript'></Label>`.
 Save the file and you should see the app relaunch and the updated text displayed.

 <div class="exercise-end"></div>